 Penang’s most famous mansion

-The mansion is a true amalgam of Chinese and European architectural styles.
+The mansion is an amalgam of Chinese and European architectural styles, known locally as the Straights Eclectic stlye.
 Outwardly, the building is more obviously Chinese and the arched colonnade at the front is reminiscent of the five-foot ways seen throughout Georgetown.
-Meanwhile, the kidney-shaped fan lights, carved gilded doors and louvred windows are typical of the traditional Chinese architectural form, while the jian nian cut-ceramic decorations on the upper walls and the roofs derive from temple architecture.
+Meanwhile, the kidney-shaped fan lights, carved gilded doors and louvred windows are typical of the traditional Chinese architectural form, while the chien nien cut-ceramic decorations on the upper walls and the roofs derive from temple architecture.
 The traditional bright blue walls, painted using lime wash mixed with natural dye from the indigo plant, are what now give the building its popular moniker.

 In the centre of the house, a traditional Chinese granite courtyard is surrounded by sweeping staircases as well as a galleried landing supported by iron pillars from Scotland and decorated with European-style metal gratings, frieze and latticework.
 However, the pillars are topped with wooden Chinese carvings, so completing the unique fusion style that characterises the mansion.

-Daily tours are led by very knowledgeable and entertaining guides, who will regale you with stories about the big man himself, as well as his countless wives, his family and the architecture of the house.
-The tales of Cheong Fatt Tze’s obsession with feng shui are particularly interesting, and you will be amazed at the lengths to which he went in order to channel as much positive energy into the building as possible.
-It seems that his efforts payed off, since the mansion is consistently cited as the most impressive in Penang.
+Tours are led by very knowledgeable and entertaining guides, so it’s worth standing as close as possible to hear above the hubbub of the crowd as they regale you with stories about the big man himself, as well as his countless wives, his family and the architecture of the house.
+The tales of Cheong Fatt Tze’s obsession with Feng Ahui are particularly interesting, and you will be amazed at the lengths to which he went in order to channel as much positive energy into the building as possible.
+It seems that his efforts paid off since the mansion is consistently cited as the most impressive in Penang.